Skorkov (Mladá Boleslav District): History

 The first written mention of Skorkov is from 1332.
 Otradovice and Podbrahy were first mentioned in 1788.

+Demographics

 Transport

-The D10 motorway runs along the northern municipal border.
+The D10 motorway from Prague to Turnov runs along the northern municipal border.

 Sights

 The main landmark and the oldest building of Skorkov is the Church of Saint John the Baptist.
 It was first documented in 1359.
 After it was damaged during the Thirty Years' War, it was rebuilt in 1690.
 The bell tower was added in 1689 and rebuilt into its current form in 1873.
 Next to the church is a Renaissance ossuary.